 The Royal Conservatory of Toronto and/or Western Board of Music books are used as a basis for the lessons.
 These books offer the basic groundwork necessary for good musicianship.
 Music exams are optional.
-If exams are taken, they can be used for Senior High Private Music Option credits.
 Music theory, pertaining to the music being worked on, is discussed at every lesson.